1. Pension Plans

 e.
 Accumulation Duration

-The investor can pay the premium in periodic intervals or once in this period.
-This is when the wealth accumulates to build up a sizable corpus (investment+gains).
-For instance, if you start investing at the age 30 and continues investing till 60, the accumulation period will be 30 years.
-Your pension for the chosen period essentially comes from this corpus.
+An investor can either choose to pay the premium in periodic intervals or at once as a lump sum investment.
+The wealth will simultaneously accumulate over time to build up a sizable corpus (investment+gains).
+For instance, if you start investing at the age of 30 and continues investing until you turn 60, the accumulation period will be 30 years.
+Your pension for the chosen period primarily comes from this corpus.

 f.
 Payment Period